 Sweepstakes Casinos: Legal Online Casino Gaming for Minnesota Residents

-Since real-money online casino gaming is illegal in Minnesota, sweepstakes casinos are the legal online alternative.
-These platforms operate under US promotional sweepstakes law and are available to Minnesota residents 18+.
+Since real-money online casino gaming is illegal in Minnesota, sweepstakes casinos are the available online alternative.
+These platforms operate as promotional sweepstakes — not gambling — and are available to Minnesota residents 18+.

 The Sweepstakes Casino Model